portfolioAustinT/Azure-SOC/README.md

 ## Introduction

-In this project, I constructed a small honeynet within Azure, collecting log data from various resources into a Log Analytics workspace.
+In this project, I constructed a mini honeynet within Azure, collecting log data from various resources into a Log Analytics workspace.
 Microsoft Sentinel utilizes this data to construct attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics that will be shown are:
+I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, and then shown the results below.
+The metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)